thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 The behavior of the `c8y-configuration-plugin` is also controlled by the configuration of thin-edge:

-* `tedge config get mqtt.bind_address`: the address of the local MQTT bus.
+* `tedge config get mqtt.bind.address`: the address of the local MQTT bus.
 * `tedge config get mqtt.bind.port`: the TCP port of the local MQTT bus.
 * `tedge config get tmp.path`: the directory where the files are updated before being copied atomically to their targets.